jaxdem#

 Orbax checkpoint manager for saving the checkpoints.

-Wether to clean the directory
+Whether to clean the directory.

 block_until_ready() None[source][source]#